Writer Resources

 NaNoWriMo

-National Novel Writing Month is a fantastic website for self-motivation.
+National Novel Writing Month is a website for self-motivation.
 There are a load of tools here, but the focus is on November, where you are challenged to write 50K words in 30 days.
 It works on the honor system, through there are groups you can join.
-This site went througha bit of an upheavel, but it is a great asset for writers of all levels.
+I no longer actively support them due to some controversy regarding their stance on the use of A.I. in art, but I leave you to make your own choices about this.

 Inkarnate